 On physical examination, your doctor will typically look for abnormalities in the appearance of the external genitalia, presence of pubic hair, and testicular size.
 They will also typically examine the back and perform a neurologic evaluation for leg weakness, sensory loss, and hyperreflexia.
-Your doctor may also examine for the cremasteric reflex in which they brush a Q-tip against the inner thigh and observe for ascent of the testicle in the scrotum.
-Your doctor may also perform a rectal examination to check for rectal tone, prostate size, prostate and contour.
+Your doctor may also examine for the cremasteric reflex in which they brush a Q-tip against the inner thigh and observe for the ascent of the testicle in the scrotum.
+Your doctor may also perform a rectal examination to check for rectal tone, prostate size, and contour.

 Erectile Dysfunction Medication and Treatment

-Patients may also benefit from a class of medications are called phosphodiesterase-5 (PDE-5) inhibitors - these work by promoting engorgement of the penis via vasodilation.
+Patients may also benefit from a class of medications called phosphodiesterase-5 (PDE-5) inhibitors - these work by promoting engorgement of the penis via vasodilation.
 The most commonly prescribed agents include:

 - McVary KT.
 Clinical practice.
 Erectile dysfunction.
 N Engl J Med 2007; 357:2472. - https://www.ncbi.nlm.nih.gov/pubmed/18077811